Scouting America

 • (c) Make a temper color index from a flat piece of steel.
 Using hand tools, make and temper a center punch of medium-carbon or high-carbon steel.

-5. After completing the first four requirements, complete at least ONE of the options listed below.
+5. After completing the first four requirements, complete ONE of the following options:

 • (1) Name and describe the use of the basic sheet metalworking tools.